Link Shell Extension

 Links

 The symbolic link 'Inner Symlink' is targeted at 'Inner Symlink Target'.
-In LSE naming universe this kind of symbolic link is called Inner Symlink, because its target points to a file, which is below the common anchor 'Folder 1'.
+In LSE terms this kind of symbolic link is called Inner Symlink, because its target points to a file, which is below the common anchor 'Folder 1'.
+Inner Symlink are restored properly via Smart Copy at the destination location.

 Outer Symbolic